 We presume competence in every client and patient.
 We speak and interact with disabled and / or non-verbal people the same as any other clients and patients we serve.
 We accept all forms of communication and we do not presume that every person will be, or even wants to be verbal.

-Research (See 2019 Department of Defense full report on ABA at bottom of page):
+OFFICE OF THE UNDER SECRETARY OF DEFENSE – Re: TRICARE (See 2019 Department of Defense full report on ABA at bottom of page):

 The ABA industry has significant conflicts of interest, where researchers profit directly from creating specific findings, than almost any other area of research.